Glossary of Qubes Terminology

 - Colloquially, TemplateVMs are often referred to as “templates.”

 Application Virtual Machine.
-A VM which is intended for running software applications.
+A VM that is intended for running software applications.
 Typically a TemplateBasedVM, but may be a StandaloneVM.
 Never a TemplateVM.

-Network Virtual Machine.
-A type of VM which connects directly to a
+A type of VM that connects directly to a network.

 untrusted is directly connected to